awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 ------

-## Listing Aliases<a name="list-aliases"></a>
+## Listing aliases<a name="list-aliases"></a>

 To list aliases in the account and region, use the [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) operation\.

-By default, the ListAliases command returns all aliases in the account and region\.
+By default, the ListAliases command returns all aliases in the account and Region\.
 This includes aliases that you created and associated with your [customer managed CMKs](concepts.md#master_keys), and aliases that AWS created and associated with your [AWS managed CMKs](concepts.md#master_keys)\.
 The response might also include aliases that have no `TargetKeyId` field\.
 These are predefined aliases that AWS has created but has not yet associated with a CMK\.

-In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.
+In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.

 ------
 #### [ Java ]